raghuattawad/Putzmeister-Image-Gallery-App/README.md

 Open with IOS project into Xcode
-Build option on top of the screen > click on that >> It will start Building application Once build is successful it will launch the emulator to run the application
+Build option on top of the screen > click on that >> It will start Building application Once build is successful it will launch the emulator to run the application or else with CLI - npx react-native run-iOS need to enter command